 The researchers found that by combining data from disaster response organizations, the Global Flood Detection System (GFDS) satellite flood signal, and flood-related Twitter activity, disaster relief organizations can “gain a quicker understanding of the location, the timing, as well as the causes and impacts of floods.”

 Of course, the sheer volume of Twitter data (350,000 tweets per minute) creates huge problems for anyone trying to make use of it.
 To solve this issue, some projects are turning to AI and machine learning.

-Indeed, some of the most useful data generated during a crisis comes from social media users and on-the-ground aid workers.
+One of the more recent examples of the use of machine learning and NLP in disaster — in this case, pandemic — response, was early during the coronavirus pandemic when researchers analyzed social media, web, and news outlets to monitor the spread of the disease.
+By looking for posts that mentioned Covid-specific symptoms, scientists could see where new hotspots were arising and could tell early on that younger patients were more resilient to the disease.
+Indeed, some of the most valuable data generated during a crisis come from social media users and on-the-ground aid workers.
 Images and comments from Twitter, Facebook, Instagram, and Youtube, for example, can help experts make initial damage assessments.
-This information can also help rescue workers find disaster victims more quickly, while identifying and mapping new disaster sites in need of aid.
+This information can also help rescue workers find disaster victims more quickly while identifying and mapping new disaster sites in need of aid.

-Finally, combining data from satellite imagery, seismometers, with location-tagged social media comments can help relief organizations to provide early warnings and verify reports in real-time.
+Finally, combining satellite imagery data, seismometers, and location-tagged social media comments can help relief organizations provide early warnings and verify reports in real-time.

 Leave a Reply